steph72/fcio-tutorial/docs/README.md

 ### 3.1.
 Excursion: Organizing things (at least a little bit)

-At this point, it's prudent to clean up our project a little, so that we don't run into troubles later on.
+At this point, it's prudent to clean up our project a little, so that we don't run into trouble later on.
 I suggest the following folder structure (we're going to use the various subfolders in the further course of this tutorial):

 ```
 fciotutorial/